ngh7mr3/http-service-trainee/readme.md

 - Added possibility to include subnet size, rate limit, port and timeout at service start
 - Created primitive handler to reset any limiting by subnet prefix
 - Covered service code with small tests with pytest-aiohttp
+- Styled all code with pep8 rules using pycodestyle and black

 ## TODO

 - Start up service with 'docker-compose up'
-- Style all code in PEP 8
 - Reimplement timeout reset handler: providing secret keys in plain text isn't safe enough (use cookies or something else?)